Relevant or related legislation:

 How does the CRPC assess whether a standard contract term is unfair?

-The CRPC starting point in assessing the fairness of a term is normally to ask what would be the position for the consumer if it did not appear in the contract.
+The CRPC starting point in assessing the fairness of a term is normally to ask what would be the position for the consumer if the term did not appear in the contract.
 Where a term changes the normal position seen by the law as striking a fair balance it is regarded with suspicion.